 TWS Earphones (OEM, BT 5.3 + ANC)

-OEM TWS earphones with BT 5.3, active noise cancellation, and custom branding.
-Qualcomm or Airoha chipset.
-BQB certified.
-CE, FCC, and RoHS.
+OEM TWS earphones, BT 5.3, active noise cancellation, Qualcomm or Airoha chipset.
+BQB, CE, FCC, and RoHS certified.
 Custom branding from 500 units.

 Qualcomm vs. Airoha Chipset: Ecosystem and NRE Cost

-The chipset choice defines the SDK environment, reference design availability, and NRE (Non-Recurring Engineering) cost for customization:
+The chipset choice defines the SDK environment, reference design availability, and NRE (Non-Recurring Engineering) cost for customization.
+When sourcing wearable audio devices, the chipset decision has long-term implications for firmware maintenance:

 Qualcomm QCC3072 (and QCC3056 for lower-cost ANC).
 Industry benchmark for audio quality and ANC performance.
 Qualcomm’s Aqstic audio codec is included on-chip, providing reference-quality DAC performance.
 Large ecosystem of third-party firmware partners.
 SDK access requires signing a Qualcomm development agreement — available through authorized design houses.
 NRE for a custom firmware layer (button remapping, EQ presets, ANC tuning): typically $8,000–20,000 for a full design house engagement.
 Preferred choice for products competing in the $40+ retail price range where audio quality is a differentiator.